scorpiogirlGR/my_firsr_repo/readme.txt

-this is a line existing in master adding a line in master
+this is a line existing in master adding a line in maste tadar